4 Essential Oils for Motion Sickness: Discover the Top Essential Oils for Vertigo Relief

 Traditional remedies for motion sickness can work well, but they often leave you feeling drowsy and not able to enjoy your activity.
 Luckily, there is a natural alternative: essential oils!
 Essential oils are concentrated oils made from natural plant compounds.
 These properties can ease feelings of nausea, improve digestion, and soothe dizziness.

-What are the Best Essential Oils for Motion Sickness?
+What are the Best Essential Oils for Vertigo and Motion Sickness?

 1. Ginger Root